 In the above list, we have dates and also we have a list of holidays.
 From these dates, we need to highlight holiday dates.

 So, in the conditional formatting apply below function.

 So this will highlight all the holiday dates in the date’s list now.

 - Conditional formatting works based on the condition provided.

 - We can format the dates which are due today, which are beyond the due date, which are yet to due etc.

 - By using formulas in the conditional we can conduct logical tests.

-- We can apply only logical tests in conditional formatting.
+- We can apply only logical tests in excel in conditional formatting.